lrcfmd/PhaseFieldRanking/README.md

 If no input file provided the run is equivalent to `python ranking_phase_fields.py rpp.input`

-and should reproduce results for Supplementary Table S3
+and should reproduce results for Supplementary Table S3.

-The results for this and other example runs with inputs from `ranking_phase_fields/test_input/` are copied in `ranking_phase_fields/test_results/`.
+The results for this and other example runs with inputs from `ranking_phase_fields/test_input/` are copied in `ranking_phase_fields/test_results/`

 ## Functionality
-Unsupervised pattern recognition methods utilise PyOD library
+Unsupervised pattern recognition methods utilise PyOD library.

 Models: